 The REPORT LPARWEIGHT command lists current and initial weight values for all BCPii-authorized active LPARs of a specific CPC within your current management domain.
 The information is indicated for processor types CP, zIIP and IFL and includes the information whether WLM LPAR weight management is enabled for the LPAR.
 The report also contains the total CPC weight values for processor types CP, zIIP and IFL.
+For details of the report, see "LPAR weight report" on page 90.

-The REPORT CONFIGURATION command lists for every observed system current LPAR weight values for processor types CP, zIIP and IFL, and indicates whether WLM LPAR weight management is enabled for the LPAR.
+The REPORT LPARWEIGHT command lists for every observed system current LPAR weight values for processor types CP, zIIP and IFL, and indicates whether WLM LPAR weight management is enabled for the LPAR.
 The report also contains the total CPC weight values for processor types CP, zIIP and IFL.
+For details of the report, see "LPAR weight report" on page 90.